-You may constantly hear about new matters that should worry you and your loved ones.
-Don’t buy products containing BPA.
+You may constantly hear about new matters that should worry you and your family.
+Don’t purchase products that has BPA.
 Steer clear of the microwave.
-Only store your cooking in glass storage sets, not plastic.
+Only keep your cooking in glass storage sets, not plastic.

 And on and on it goes.